 Controlled Substances Act of 1970

-Given the evidence to the contrary, many oppose the current status of cannabis.
-Many doctors and non-medical professionals today believe that marijuana has strong medical potential, but this act still gets in the way.
-Since cannabis is a Schedule I substance, doctors are afraid to use or suggest it, even in states that allow for medical marijuana or recreational use.
-Doctors who did recommend it could face consequences like no longer receiving their federal grants due to the federal illegality of marijuana.
+Despite evidence to the contrary, many doctors and other professionals believe that marijuana has strong medical potential, but the Schedule I classification hinders its use, even in states where medical or recreational marijuana is legal.
+Doctors who recommend marijuana may face consequences, such as losing federal grants, due to the drug's federal illegality.

 Harsher Regulations and Enforcement

 In the early 1980s, the U.S. Drug Enforcement Administration (DEA) began to focus on marijuana farms in the country, as the potency of domestically grown marijuana increased.

 In 1972, two years after the Controlled Substances Act was passed, the Shafer Commission, also known as the National Commission on Marijuana and Drug Abuse, released a report recommending partial prohibition of marijuana, including reduced penalties for possession of small amounts.
 Even with the report's use of statistics and research, it was ignored by government officials, including President Nixon.

 In 1996, California became the first state to legalize medical marijuana with the Compassionate Use Act, which allowed individuals with chronic or severe illnesses to obtain a medical marijuana license.
 Since then, 29 states, Washington, D.C., and the territories of Puerto Rico and Guam have also legalized medical marijuana.